 5. Prioritize strong communication with the patient and family members

 Strong communication is important in any industry, but it’s particularly important in healthcare, where the patient’s health and safety are at stake.
 When providers take the time to truly understand a patient’s concerns and explain treatment plans clearly, it facilitates understanding and invites the patient to be an active participant in his or her own care.

 As co-managers and co-creators of their care, patients’ involvement in discussions regarding their health is vital.

 For these reasons, educating and engaging the patient’s family is equally as important as engaging patients in their care.
-When providers make an effort to keep family members informed and involved throughout the patient’s stay, it results in a more positive patient experience and higher quality outcomes.
+When providers make an effort to keep family members informed and involved throughout the patient’s stay, it can improve the patient experience and higher quality outcomes.

-Focusing on Patient Experience Leads to Better Care
+Focusing on the Patient Experience Leads to Better Care